 - May interfere with the body’s natural hormones.

-- Consider choosing cosmetics, personal care products, and baby products that use natural preservatives, such as vitamin C (might have words like “ascorbate” or “ascorbic” on the label).
+- Consider choosing cosmetics, personal care products, and baby products that use natural preservatives, such as vitamin C (label might list “ascorbate” or “ascorbic” ingredients).

 - Try natural oils for skin and hair, such as coconut oil, olive oil, and sunflower seed oil.

 - For infants, consider using plain washcloths instead of baby wipes, and wash their skin with ordinary soap and water.

 - Because parabens can come out of products and collect in dust: